-I can tell you how 99% of the articles on squats and deadlifts start: “Squats and deadlifts are the single most important exercises.
-They strengthen the entire body and help you pack on mass.
-To grow like a weed you must do them.
+I can tell you how 99% of the articles on squats and deadlifts start – “Squats and deadlifts are amazing compound exercises that pack on muscle mass like nothing else.
+To grow like a weed, you must do them.
 If you don’t, you are a pussy.”

-As a person who’s done a fair amount of squatting an deadlifting my instant response is: “Yeah, right!
-Go fuck yourself, hard.”
+As a person who’s done a fair amount of squatting and deadlifting, my instant response is: “Yeah, right!”